Prediabetes: Take Control of Your Health

 Download the latest list of online programs (Excel).

 Medicare Diabetes Prevention Program is a covered benefit for Medicare Part B recipients and Medicare Advantage members.
-These programs are held in person.
+These programs are held both in person and by distance learning.

 The organizations below provide the Medicare Diabetes Prevention Program in Wisconsin.
 Contact them directly about upcoming classes: